 1.2-m long cold-drawn steel (7,830 kg/m³)

 To calculate the weight of the square bars, let us first determine the volume of a square bar by getting its cross-sectional area and multiplying it by its length.
 Since the density of cold-drawn steel is in kilograms per cubic meter, let us find the volume in cubic meters:

 To get the total weight of our square bars, we need to multiply this figure by the number of square bars needed, which is 20 pieces.
 Our steel square bars' total weight would then be .
 That's quite a workout to carry!

 🙋 If you need to double-check the proper spacing of your steel bars for kid-safe balusters, definitely check out our baluster calculator to help you decide on your baluster spacing.

 Want to learn more?

-If you found our steel plate weight calculator informative and would like to learn more about weights of other metals in general, perhaps you would also like to try our metal weight calculator.
-In our metal weight calculator, you will find much more information about other metals, their densities, and some of their uses.
-Or take a look at our bend allowance calculator to know how to calculate the correct bending length for sheet metal.
+If you found our steel weight calculator informative and would like to learn more about the weights of other metals in general, perhaps you would also like to try our metal weight calculator.
+You will find much more information there about other metals, their densities, and some of their uses.
+We also have an aluminum weight calculator if you work on aluminum most of the time.